pantheon-systems/documentation/source/content/guides/php/03-settings-php.md

 <Alert title="Note" type="info">

 Replace `yoursite\.com` with custom domain(s) added within the Site Dashboard, adjusting patterns as needed.
 Be sure to escape any characters that need to be escaped in regular expressions, including dots (`.`).
-If you're using the Drupal 9 redirects from our [Configure Redirects](/guides/redirect/#redirect-to-https-and-the-primary-domain) doc, don't use this snippet as it conflicts.
+If you're using the Drupal 9 redirects from our [Configure Redirects](/guides/redirect/#redirect-to-https-and-the-primary-domain) documentation, don't use this snippet as it conflicts with the other code.

 </Alert>